Trump renews questions about election hacking reports

 Trump had addressed the suspected Russian hacking of the Democratic National Committee during a debate with rival Hillary Clinton by saying the intrusion also could have been carried out by China or "somebody sitting on their bed that weighs 400 pounds."

+Trump advisers have dismissed the news reports on the intelligence findings that point to Russian hacking aimed at helping Trump.

+"What this is an attempt to try to delegitimize president-elect Trump's win," spokesman Jason Miller told reporters on Monday.
+"That really seems to be what's going on here."

-(Reporting by Susan Heavey and Doina Chiacu; Editing by Bill Trott)
+(Reporting by Susan Heavey, Doina Chiacu, Patricia Zengerle; Writing by Doina Chiacu; Editing by Bill Trott)